chapel-lang/chapel/doc/developer/bestPractices/ContributorInfo.rst

 Test changes
 ~~~~~~~~~~~~

+It may be helpful to read the documentation on Chapel's `Test System`_ before
+writing or modifying tests.

 * Testing your patch:

   * Any addition/change to the Chapel test system should pass testing when that